SignPath/website/docs/product/editions-explained.md

 Resubmit signing requests for signing using different policies and/or certificates.

 This can be used to sign _release candidates_ with test certificates at first, and re-sign them with release certificates once they have been tested and approved for release.

+Available for *Enterprise* subscriptions.
 See [signing code](/documentation/signing-code#resubmit).

 ### Certificate policies